tidyverse/tidyverse.org/content/blog/case-weights/index.md

 ## What are case weights?

-Case weights are non-negative numbers that are used to impact how much each observation influences a model fit.
+Case weights are non-negative numbers that are used to specify how much each observation influences a model fit.

 If you are new to this term, it is worth reading Thomas Lumley’s excellent post [_Weights in statistics_](https://notstatschat.rbind.io/2020/08/04/weights-in-statistics/) as well as ["Struggles with Survey Weighting and Regression Modeling"](https://projecteuclid.org/journals/statistical-science/volume-22/issue-2/Struggles-with-Survey-Weighting-and-Regression-Modeling/10.1214/088342306000000691.full).
 Although "case weights" isn't a universally used term, we'll use it to distinguish it from other types of weights, such as class weights in cost-sensitive learning and others.

 There are different types of case weights whose terminology can be very different across problem domains.
 Here are some examples:

 * **Frequency weights** are integers that denote how many times a particular row of data has been observed.
-They help compress redundant rows into a smaller format.
+They help compress redundant rows into a single entry.
 * **Importance weights** focus on how much each row of the data set should influence the model fit.
 These can be based on data or arbitrarily set to achieve some goal.
-* When survey respondents have different probabilities of selection, (inverse) **probability weights** can help remove bias from the results of a data analysis.
+* When survey respondents have different probabilities of selection, (inverse) **probability weights** can help reduce bias in the results of a data analysis.
 * If a data point has an associated precision, **analytic weighting** helps a model focus on the data points with less uncertainty (such as in meta-analysis).

 There are undoubtedly more types of weights in other domains.
 Quoting [Andrew Gelman](https://projecteuclid.org/journals/statistical-science/volume-22/issue-2/Struggles-with-Survey-Weighting-and-Regression-Modeling/10.1214/088342306000000691.full):